Sage-Bionetworks-Challenges/sample-model-templates/README.md

 ### Build your model

-1. Assuming you are either in `r/` or `python/`, Dockerize your model:
+1. If you haven't already, change directories to `r/` or `python/`.
+Then run the `build` command to Dockerize your model:

    ```
    docker build -t docker.synapse.org/PROJECT_ID/IMAGE_NAME:TAG_VERSION FILEPATH/TO/DOCKERFILE